astral-sh/uv/docs/index.md

 ## Tool management

-uv provides an interface for executing and installing command-line tools provided by Python packages, similar to `pipx`.
+uv executes and installs command-line tools provided by Python packages, similar to `pipx`.

 Run a tool in an ephemeral environment with `uvx`: